HSBC Malta launches €250m International Business Fund

-HSBC Bank Malta launched a €250 million HSBC International Business Fund (HIBF) to support ambitious companies looking to steer their business to new horizons.
+As part of its growth strategy, HSBC Bank Malta p.l.c. has launched a €250 million HSBC International Business Fund (HIBF) to support ambitious companies looking to steer their business to new horizons.

+A launch event was held at the Sheer Bastion reflecting the campaign’s sea-faring theme as well as Malta’s rich maritime trade history.
+It was led by HSBC Malta CEO Andrew Beane together with executive director and head of business development Michel Cordina, and head of commercial banking Joyce Grech.

-Head of Business Development Michel Cordina said: “The €250m fund enables investors, traders and businesses to embark on new journeys by connecting them to international opportunities.
+Cordina said: “The €250m fund enables investors, traders and businesses to embark on new journeys by connecting them to international opportunities.
 With offices on the ground in 53 countries and territories, and more than 5,000 relationship managers operating worldwide, HSBC is in a unique position to connect potential customers in new markets, provide local insight through our people on the ground, and offer the financial support for businesses in Malta to expand globally.
-This Fund is also available to assist international businesses who want to invest in Malta to continue assisting the local economy to grow.”
+This Fund is also available to assist international businesses who want to invest in Malta to continue assisting the local economy to grow”

 Comments not loading?